austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 [^4]: Enabling encryption is irreversible.
 Note that it is pointless to enable encryption in a public room.
 Furthermore, enabling encryption means users will not see messages before their invitation (if applicable) or their entry.

+[^5]: Matrix has no distinction between user and bot accounts (nor is there any dependency between the two).
+Unless specifically exempted by the homeserver (not needed in most cases), bots have the same ratelimit as other users.
+In Element and SchildiChat, the user token of an account is available by accessing "User Settings" then "Help & About."
+When running an autonomous bot, please be courteous and indicate to others (in username or display name) that the account is a bot.

-[^5]: If your app/bot is good, then [matrix.org would love to hear from you (with the potential possibility of featuring you on their blog)!](https://matrix.to/#/#thisweekinmatrix:matrix.org)
+[^6]: If your app/bot is good, then [matrix.org would love to hear from you (with the potential possibility of featuring you on their blog)!](https://matrix.to/#/#thisweekinmatrix:matrix.org)